KxSystems/docs/docs/interfaces/mqtt/user-guide.md

 ## Callback functions

-These functions should be modified to control how messages and disconnections are handled by the q process in a that is suitable for the use case and messages being transfered via MQTT.
+These functions should be modified to control how messages and disconnections are handled by the q process in a way that is suitable for the use case and messages being transfered via MQTT.

 ### `.mqtt.disconn`